pandurang-kolekar/rtd-phylogeny/README.md

 Please do feel free to give your comments / suggestions about this package by any of the following mode.

-* Create an issue ticket on this GitHub repository
+* Report an issue ticket on this GitHub repository [here](https://github.com/pandurang-kolekar/rtd-phylogeny/issues)

 * E-mail us at rtd.phylogeny@gmail.com